-The issue is that under current law leaseholders can "veto" a municipal dredge project if the do not agree to allow channel dredging across their lease.
-While this applies statewide the problem seems to be more prevalent in Virginia Beach where multiple such projects have occurred and more are likely into the future.
+This issue is associated with the fact that under current law leaseholders can essentially "veto" a municipal dredge project if they do not agree to allow channel dredging across their lease.
+While this applies statewide the problem seems to be more prevalent in Virginia Beach where such projects have occurred and are more likely to occur into the future.